New York Marriott Marquis: 2010s to present

 An enlarged electronic sign at the base was completed in November 2014.
 In September 2018, Vornado acquired the remaining 46 percent ownership stake in the Marriott Marquis's retail space from Host Hotels & Resorts for $442 million, giving Vornado full control of the retail space and exterior sign.
 At the time, the retail tenants included Invicta, Levi's, Sephora, Swatch, and T-Mobile.
 During the COVID-19 pandemic in 2020, in which demand for the hotel decreased greatly, Marriott decided to outsource all of its more than 850 foodservice-worker positions.
 In December 2020, Marriott notified all of the foodservice workers that they would be fired by the following March.
 The move led to protests from the laid-off workers and an investigation from the Attorney General of New York, and its remaining workers voted to unionize in early 2021.
 At the time, the hotel's workers had never been unionized.

 A major renovation of the hotel began in the late 2010s.
 Omnibuild oversaw a 16-month, $30 million renovation of the Marriott Marquis.
 As part of the renovation, the bars, restaurants, meeting rooms, and ballrooms were upgraded, and a sky bridge measuring 240 ft long was installed at the ninth story.
 In addition, a boiler plant that converted gas to steam was installed.
 The Union Square Hospitality Group was selected to provide food service to the Marriott Marquis's rooms.
 During late 2022, one of the Marriott Marquis's suites was rethemed to the musical Beetlejuice, which at the time was being staged at the Marquis Theatre.
 The Union Square Hospitality Group took over the hotel's revolving restaurant in late 2024, and Danny Meyer reopened the restaurant in February 2025 after a renovation.
 In addition, Vornado obtained a $450 million loan in April 2025, using the hotel's retail space and the Marquis Theatre as collateral; at the time, the property was free of debt.
+In January 2026, the large billboard wrapping around the hotel's base was turned off in preparation for its replacement with an upgraded display.